cucumber/cucumber-parent/RELEASING.md

 mvn release:clean release:prepare -DautoVersionSubmodules=true -Darguments="-DskipTests=true"
 ```

-Travis will now deploy everything.
+Ping a maintainer to deploy the release.

 It is preferable to use the automated deployment process over the manual process.
 However should travis.ci fail or should the
 need arise to setup another continuous integration system the [Manual deployment](#manual-deployment) section